snoz2191/homes-ms-retail/.github/PULL_REQUEST_TEMPLATE.md

-Any non-checked items below should have an explanation
+Any non-checked products below should have an explanation

 - [ ] The JIRA Ticket ID is in the branch name and PR title
 - [ ] TDD / Unit Tests have been added